floooh/floooh.github.io/_posts/2016-01-15-oryol-metal-tour.md

 ## Gfx Module Setup

-At Gfx module setup time, the (still hidden) application window is resized the MTKView's contentScaleFactor is configured to either render in full Retina resolution or upscaled from half-res (which is the default).
+At Gfx module setup time, the (still hidden) application window is resized and the MTKView's contentScaleFactor is configured to either render in full Retina resolution or upscaled from half-res (which is the default).
 Finally the application window is made visible.